theQuert/XPS-9360-macOS/README.md

    - `FruitJuice` to monitor the battery status and usage time.
    - [Xclient](https://xclient.info) to download some software, for testing purpose.
    - [Macxin](https://macxin.com) to download some software, for testing purpose.
+   - [Cyberduck](https://cyberduck.io/) to access your Cloud Storage and FTP.
+   - [Atom](https://atom.io/) to edit profile and programming.

    ## For disable the delay between trackpad and keyboard
       To do that you need to edit Info.plist in VoodooI2CHID.kext: